 AACR-John and Elizabeth Leonard Family Foundation Basic Cancer Research Fellowship

-The AACR-John and Elizabeth Leonard Family Foundation Basic Cancer Research Fellowship encourages and supports postdoctoral or clinical research fellows to establish a successful career path in cancer research.
-The research proposed for funding may be in any area of basic cancer research.
+The AACR-John and Elizabeth Leonard Family Foundation Basic Cancer Research Fellowship represents a joint effort to encourage and support mentored young investigators to conduct basic cancer research and to establish a successful career path in this field.